 The words echoed as I felt goosebumps on my body.
-My heart shriveled up as if aching from an old pain and my mind raced fast.
+My heart shriveled up as if aching from old pain, and my mind raced fast.
 I know what it means to cut class.
 I know what it entails to chase cuteness.
 I know how it feels to get an A. And I now know that being smart never goes out of fashion.
-It's the safest bet actually.
+It's the safest bet, actually.

-When I was in high school, I was a victim of the 'cute syndrome'.
-I was all of 16 and there is something about being 16.
-There is so much going inside and then there is a threshold that you never get to know when you have crossed or not.
-There is a big ' YES' your heart says for every 'NO' that your mind says and you oscillate like a pendulum.
+When I was in high school, I was a victim of the 'cute syndrome.'
+I was all of 16, and there is something about being 16.
+A lot is going inside, and then there is a threshold that you never get to know when you have crossed.
+There is a big ' YES' your heart says for every 'NO' that your mind says, and you oscillate like a pendulum.
 I surrendered to many YES’s only to realize later that I lost out on class, grades, and A's.

 The effort to look cute, prove cute and live cute is exhausting.
-All the more if you are not god gifted cute. :) I wasn't.
+All the more, if you are not god-gifted cute. :) I wasn't.
 One can channelize efforts only in one direction.
 Somehow cuteness and smartness don't go together.
 If they go, tell me how?
-Not that I can go back and do much about the past but I can always gain wisdom.
+I cannot go back and do much about the past, but I can always gain wisdom.

 My cuteness wasn’t helping me.
 The expedition left me empty from within.
 The boys found me chick but shallow, voguish but trivial and cute but available... all that I didn't see coming.
 Perception?
 Maybe.
 But I had to live with it and get bruised in the process.

-Around the end of high school as if thrown from a cliff, I hit rock bottom, the nadir.
-When you see the report card with big red marks, something that you know is not YOU, you feel ashamed.
-You feel your image, your reputation and your self-respect tarnished in eternal ways and it punctures the grand bubble you seem to be nestled in.
-Boom...you are flat on the ground, boys have vanished (they come and go at much faster speed than light travels) and you have the flimsy, cheap and tattered sense of self to live with.
+Around the end of high school, as if thrown from a cliff, I hit rock bottom, the nadir.
+When you see the report card with big red marks, you know you are not YOU; you feel ashamed.
+You feel your image, your reputation, and your self-respect tarnished in endless ways, and it punctures the grand bubble you seem to be nestled in.
+Boom...you are flat on the ground, boys have vanished (they come and go at a much faster speed than light travels), and you have the flimsy, cheap, and tattered sense of self to live with.
 What's the value in being attractive but not respected?
-What the fun in being cute but not smart?
+What's the fun in being cute but not smart?

 I fell, I hit, I got cut, and I rose.